British caver says considering legal action after Elon Musk 'pedo' tweet

 Unsworth, who provided mapping knowledge of the cave to rescuers, said Musk's prototype would have had "absolutely no chance of working".

-He then doubled down on the claim, tweeting from his official account to more than 22 million followers: "Bet ya a signed dollar it's true".
+The entrepreneur doubled down on his claim, tweeting from his official account to more than 22 million followers: "Bet ya a signed dollar it's true".

 Musk later deleted the tweets and did not immediately respond to a request for comment through Tesla.